 This informative session provides an executive-level overview of key cybersecurity issues and provides valuable best practices and guidance for setting an effective direction and evaluating results.

 Balancing Hi-Tech and Hi-Touch: Innovative Ways to Provide Superior Service to All Generations

 Banks are struggling to balance the growing demand for electronic delivery channels with the traditional service expectations of older, more profitable customers.
-As millennials age and more self-service options are introduced, the need for personal interaction with a banker will not go away but the options for providing it will evolve.
+As millennials age and more self-service options are introduced to satisfy Generation Z, the need for personal interaction with a banker will not go away but the options for providing it will evolve.

 This informative session discusses several creative ways that banks across the country are growing their cross-generational customer bases by leveraging emerging technologies and discovering new ways to provide the hi-touch experiences that have always set community banks apart.

 The Next Big Thing

 The Internet changed how we live, work and interact.
 What could possibly top it?
 This exciting program will discuss the next big thing.
 Brand new technologies are about to enrich our lives in ways we never imagined.
 New advances in banking, finance, communication, learning, energy, entertainment and healthcare will widen our range of choices and provide quality and value.

 This session provides an overview of the new technologies we can expect to see during the next 5, 10, 20 and 30 years and how to gain the most benefit from them.

 Positioning for Success: Charting a Winning Technology Course for Your Bank

 Today’s banks have an unprecedented number of technology choices.
 Experts have a myriad of opinions and it is harder than ever to predict what tomorrow’s customers will demand, what they will pay for and how to set priorities.
 In addition, low net interest margins and an uncertain economy put pressure on shareholder return.